-The new Heritage Strategy is being developed in the year that Rhondda Cynon Taf hosts the Eisteddfod Genedlaethol, Europe's largest and oldest touring cultural festival.
+The new Heritage Strategy was developed in the year that Rhondda Cynon Taf hosted the Eisteddfod Genedlaethol (National Eisteddfod), Europe's largest and oldest touring cultural festival.
 The Eisteddfod Genedlaethol is a unique part of Wales' and RCT's heritage, where the first modern-day Eisteddfod was held in 1861.
-The borough has much to offer its residents and visitors alike, and the Eisteddfod Genedlaethol affords us the opportunity to showcase our people and places - key aspects of our heritage - and use its legacy to inspire engagement and support the achievement of the Welsh Language Promotion Strategy ambitions.
+The County Borough has much to offer its residents and visitors alike, and the Eisteddfod Genedlaethol provided the opportunity to showcase our people and places - key aspects of our heritage - and use its legacy to inspire engagement and support the achievement of the Welsh Language Promotion Strategy ambitions.